mrsiegfried/SiegVent2023-Geology/README.md

 # SiegVent2023-Geology
 Repo for processing data and generating figures from Siegfried\*, Venturelli\*, et al. (2023).
-The life and death of a subglacial lake in West Antarctica, *Geology*.
+The life and death of a subglacial lake in West Antarctica, *Geology*, doi: 10.1130/G50995.1.

+Data associated with this repository is [available on Zenodo](https://www.doi.org/10.5281/zenodo.7597019).

+If you use code from this repository, please cite your use as:
+[insert citation when available].

+If you use data associated with this repository, please cite your use as:
+[insert citation when available].

 Running the notebook: